Best Hostels in Europe: Budget Accommodation Guide

 How much does a hostel in Europe cost?

-Dorm beds run roughly €10–20 a night in Eastern Europe (Tallinn, Riga, Kraków, Sofia), €15–30 in Central Europe, €18–40 in Western and Southern Europe, and €30–50 in pricey Nordic cities.
-Prices rise sharply in peak summer.
+Dorm beds run roughly €8–20 a night in the Balkans and Eastern Europe (Bucharest, Belgrade, Sofia, Tallinn, Riga, Kraków), €15–30 in Central Europe, €18–40 in Western and Southern Europe, and €30–55 in pricey Nordic cities.
+Prices rise sharply in peak summer and during big city events.

 What are the best hostels in Europe?